MSc Projects

 Objectives

 This is a list of clearly defined, measurable goals you intend to achieve by the end of your project.
-This could include any software artefacts you intend to submit in the end, results of an evaluation (for surveys or research algorithms), etc. Your performance will be measured against these objectives.
+This could include any software artifacts you intend to submit in the end, results of an evaluation (for surveys or research algorithms), etc. Your performance will be measured against these objectives.

 Typically, you will list about 3–5 primary objectives which are necessary for a project to be deemed successful, and further 3 or so secondary objectives which allow a successful project to be extended in an interesting direction.
 Occasionally, tertiary objectives may also be listed, but these are comparatively rare.